viperproject/boogie-proofgen/README.md

 ## Supported subset
-We currently support only the default Boogie options and we do not support any attributes (the subsumption attribute is one exception).
+We currently support only the default Boogie options except for the type encoding where we support only the command-line option `/typeEncoding:p`
+(for non-monomorphizable program, the option `/typeEncoding:p` is the default option in this version of Boogie).
+We do not support any attributes (the subsumption attribute is one exception).

 In terms of language features, we currently support:
 * Integers and booleans
 * Type constructors
 * (Polymorphic) functions